zkLend/zklend-v1-core/src/README.md

 # Smart Contracts

-This folder hosts all the smart contract source code, including zkLend contracts and dependencies.
+This folder hosts all the zkLend smart contract source code. zkLend smart contracts do not use any external dependencies.

 ## System overview